My poor blog, it’s feeling very neglected at the moment.

 Aside from one beautiful day, it’s been grey sky and humidity in Norfolk during half term – not that it has kept us inside.

 Every holiday I promise myself that we are not going to rush about but, once again, we’ve had a busy week.
 We’ve had a lot of fun though.
 Freya is already looking forward to the long summer holiday.
 Me?
 Well, a little rest first will be nice.

 This photo was taken at Sea Palling at about 9am before many people had arrived.
 I really like the reflection of the tractor.

-To see what other people have submitted for the My Sunday Photo link up this week please click on the camera below.
+I hope you’ve had a great week.
+To see what other people have submitted for this week’s My Sunday Photo link up please click on the camera below.